Amanhacker/Mobile-App-for-Streamlining-Creative-Review-Actions/README.md

 # Mobile-App-for-Streamlining-Creative-Review-Actions

-  The project is build using Ionic Framework in Angular.
+  The project is built using Ionic Framework in Angular.

    I have hosted this project on this link :